-2.6.11.4.
-Award criteria
+2.6.11.4 Award criteria

-Contracts are awarded on the basis of the most economically advantageous tender established for the call for tender in one of the following two ways:
+Contracts are awarded on the basis of the most economically advantageous tender established for the call for tender in one of the following two ways133:

-• under the best price-quality ratio, in which case the contracting authority takes into account the price and other quality criteria linked to the subject matter of the contract, and apply a weighting formula;
+o under the best price-quality ratio, in which case the contracting authority takes into account the price and other quality criteria linked to the subject matter of the contract, and apply a weighting formula:

-Quality criteria may include elements such as technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics, production, provision and trading process and any other specific process at any stage of their life cycle, organisation of the staff assigned to performing the contract, after-sales service, technical assistance or delivery conditions such as delivery date, delivery process and delivery period or period of completion.
+Quality criteria may include elements such as technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics, production, provision and trading process and any other specific process at any stage of their life cycle, organisation of the -personnel assigned to performing the contract, aftersales service, technical assistance or delivery conditions such as delivery date, delivery process and delivery period or period of completion.

 The contracting authority may lay down minimum levels of quality.
-Tenders below those levels of quality must be rejected o under the lowest price, provided the tender satisfies the minimum requirements laid down.
+Tenders below those levels of quality must be rejected.

-&lt;sup>125 Article 21 of Annex I to the FR.
+133 Article 21 of Annex I to the FR.